Your Brand is Built on Every Interaction: Managing Client Touchpoints for Lasting Success

 Execution Checklist: Turn This Into A Real System

 Use this checklist to move from good intentions to an actual operating rhythm.
-Run through it once now, then again after your first ninety day sprint.
+Run through it once now, then again after your first 90-day sprint.

 - Audit your response time.
 Submit a test inquiry through your own site or ad form and measure how long it takes to hear back.

 - Write your auto reply.
-Draft a short message that confirms receipt and states your exact follow up window stated in clear language.
+Draft a short message that confirms receipt and states your exact follow-up window.

 - Template the big three.
-Save templates for a buyer or seller consult recap, a weekly status update, and a clear to close milestone note.
+Save templates for a consult recap, a weekly status update, and a clear-to-close milestone note.

-- Create a one page roadmap.
-Design a simple, on brand client journey graphic that shows the ten steps from first meeting to closing.
+- Create a one-page roadmap.
+Design a simple client journey graphic that shows the key steps from first meeting to closing.

 - Block your status time.
-Reserve a recurring fifteen minute slot in your calendar each week solely for transaction updates.
+Reserve a recurring 15-minute slot in your calendar each week solely for transaction updates.

 - Embed your review link.
-Add your direct review link from your preferred platform into your standard post close thank you email.
+Add your direct review link into your standard post-close thank-you email.

 - Schedule nurture campaigns.
 Set your quarterly market report cadence using Email Campaigns or Direct Mail Marketing.